- Place of origin:

 L.E.
 Miller.
 'Between Engraving and Silk Manufacture in Late Eighteenth-Century Lyons: Marie-Anne Brenier and Other Point Papermakers'.
 Studies in the Decorative Arts, Vol. III, No. 2, 1996, pp. 52-77

-Date and place of making attributed on basic of inscription on back of design.
+Date and place based on inscription on back of design; this firm was based in Lyon

-Attribution note: The second stage of silk design; the technical drawing that allowed the loom to be mounted.
+Attribution note: Second stage of silk design; technical drawing to enable mounting of loom

 Paper; Gouache; Ink